-Her Barbara Ryan has had perhaps the most complex journey of any of the long term ATWT characters.
+Her Barbara Ryan has had one of the more complex journeys of any of the long term ATWT characters.

-A few years ago, I mistakenly described Barbara as an ingenue when she first became a front-burner character on ATWT – and was called out by readers and longtime viewers.
-Barbara may have been at the mercy of James Stenbeck, but she was never simply a one-dimensional heroine.
+A few years ago, in a post for another site, I mistakenly described Barbara as an ingenue when she first became a front-burner character on ATWT – and was called out by readers and longtime viewers.
+Barbara may have been at the mercy of James Stenbeck, but as played by Zenk, she was never simply a one-dimensional heroine.

 When I first started watching the show in 1985, Barbara had just undergone a subtle transformation into a bit of a bitch.
 That was thanks to Douglas Marland, who saw another side to Barbara.
-He paired her with Duncan, threw in a return visit from James (Hello, Barbara!) and then paired her with what I long believed to be her soulmate: Hal Munson.
+He paired her with Duncan, threw in a return visit from James (Hello, Barbara!) and then wove her into a push/pull dynamic with Hal Munson

 I also loved Barbara’s pairing with John Dixon, for many of the same reasons – two complex, flawed citizens of Oakdale trying to make it work.

 Despite the rollercoaster nature of her most recent storyline, I find it very poetic that Henry and Barbara are linked.
-It seemed so odd in the beginning – especially if you consider that Henry had just learned he was a Stenbeck – but it’s actually one of the few ATWT storylines that really have heart and hark back to the old soul of ATWT.
+It seemed so odd in the beginning – especially if you consider that Henry had just learned he was a Stenbeck – but it’s actually one of the few ATWT storylines that to my eyes, feels like the heart and soul of classic ATWT.

+It’s still simply Barbara – strong, willful, afraid to be vulnerable, but ferociously protective of those she loves.
 Henry and Barbara, two wounded scoundrels, might just find their redemption in each other.
-And that’s a testament to the immense talent that Colleen Zenk Pinter has brought to the show – the power to make us believe.
+And that’s a testament to the immense talent that Colleen Zenk has brought to the show – the power to make us believe.
 No matter where she’s gone, I’ve willingly followed.